CFPB Targeting SoCal Agents & MLOs for Respa OffensesSurvey Highlights

 “Stigmas” Against Renters

-According to a survey by Apartment List, there’s an outdated notion of arrogance towards renters.
+According to a survey by Apartment List, there’s an outdated notion of arrogance toward renters.

-The survey reveals nearly 30% of Americans believe there’s a negative social stigma against renters.
+The survey reveals that nearly 30% of Americans believe there’s a negative social stigma against renters.

 Apartment List attributes the attitude to two factors: